 Her work has a strong focus on site-specific work, new technology and light.
 She has lectured in choreography, dance (practical and theory) and human movement principles at New York State University and later at the University of Manitoba.
 She holds an MA (with distinction) in Work Based Learning: dance in education and community.
 Adesola directs her company DancingStrong, and has just completed her PhD thesis 'Body, Dance and Environment: an exploration of embodiment and identity'.
 She is a fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).

 Alan Durrant MA, PGDip, PGCHE,BA (Hons),FHEA

-Head of Work Based Learning (Arts and Education)
+Head of Work Based Learning (Media and Performing Arts)